bnb-chain/token-bind-tool/README.md

 ### Case 2

-Suppose you have already issued BEP2 token, deployed BEP20 contract and sent bind transaction, now you just want to approve bind from your Ledger device:
+Suppose you have already issued BEP2 token, deployed BEP20 contract and sent bind transaction, now you only want to approve bind from your Ledger device:

 1. Connect ledger to your machine and open Ethereum app.
 2. Execute this command to approve bind: